International Publishers

 In 2019, Gary Bono was elected President of International Publishers.
 As a retired transit worker, Bono began retooling IP for the 21st century, reprinting popular titles, reaching out to new authors, and expanding IP’s unique Marxist catalog.

-Most recently, Tony Pecinovky joined IP as Vice President.
+After Gary Bono’s retirement, Tony Pecinovky was elected President of IP.
 Pecinovsky, a community activist and author, has written for numerous publications, including Black Perspectives, American Communist History, and the People’s World.
 His most recent book is titled The Cancer of Colonialism: W. Alphaeus Hunton, Black Liberation and the Daily Worker, 1944-1946.

 Throughout its nearly 100-year history International Publishers has maintained a commitment to publishing high quality Marxist literature, fiction and nonfiction.
 From well-known classics, such as the Communist Manifesto, to ground-breaking works of historiography, such as Herbert Aptheker’s American Negro Slave Revolts; from the autobiography of W.E.B.
 Du Bois, to Gerald Horne’s biography of Benjamin Davis, Jr. – the Communist Councilman from Harlem; from Philip S. Foner’s monumental 11 volume History of the Labor Movement in the United States to V.I.
 Lenin’s The State and Revolution, International Publishers has stayed true to its mission.